bzeiss/hearcal/README.md

    <img width="980" height="197" alt="image" src="https://github.com/user-attachments/assets/a69a7290-bf8f-4d18-b856-5bb17842a261" />
    <img width="341" height="308" alt="image" src="https://github.com/user-attachments/assets/4487277e-bc29-4d18-9879-7f4f9c1bd611" />

+   The resulting curve is a *hypothesis* for a personalized target.

+   Important:
+   - The HearCal delta is tied to *this listener + this headphone + this fit/seal*, at the chosen playback level.
+   - Because the delta can include parts of the headphone’s own frequency response, combining it with a separate headphone measurement can double-count some features (i.e., you may correct the same deviation twice).

+   Practical implications:
+   - Treat the “Target + Delta” approach as experimental and validate by A/B testing and mix translation.
+   - In some cases, applying the delta as a small, smoothed “preference / monitoring correction” on top of an existing headphone EQ may work better than using “Target + Delta” to derive a new measurement-based EQ.
+   - If you want the delta to represent *mostly the listener residual*, first EQ the headphone close to the chosen target (e.g., with an oratory1990/AutoEQ profile), then run HearCal with that EQ active.

+   Safety / sanity check: If your delta (or resulting EQ) suggests large or narrow corrections (e.g., >6 dB in any band or very high-Q “spikes”), treat it as unreliable—retest on another day, smooth/average results, and limit EQ to a few broad bands (prefer ≤3–6 dB total adjustment).

 3. **Rename & Categorize**: You now have a personalized target curve.
 Right-click it and rename it to something like `HOE2018_corrected_username_headphones`.
    > **Important:** This calibration is unique to the specific combination of **your ears** and **these specific headphones**.
 It will not be accurate for other users or other headphone models.